OEA Cabinets, Committees & Task Forces

 Task force members analyze issues facing Special Education in Oregon and make recommendations to the President around possible action to improve the education of all students.

-UNION SCHOOL ADVISORY COMMITTEE
+UNION SCHOOL ADVISORY CABINET

 Committee members review strategic priorities of OEA’s Union School and make recommendations to build our continuum of training and to meet the Union School’s goals.